gonzalofdz/poshli/.github/CONTRIBUTING.md

 > - Youtube Videos.

 :page_with_curl: **Editors**:
-> - for to write manual pages and wiki and/or correct lexical errors of the comments.
+> - to write manual pages and wiki and/or correct lexical errors of the comments.

 ## Code of conduct